SAP/openui5-docs/docs/Performance_Speed_Up_Your_App_408b40e.md

 <a name="loio408b40efed3c416681e1bd8cdd8910d4__section_RoutingConfigured"/>

-### Ensure that Root View and Routing are configured to Load Targets Asynchronously
+### Ensure that Root View and Routing are Configured to Load Targets Asynchronously

-Please check the `rootView` of the application's `manifest.json` file for an `async=true` setting.
-This enables the root view to load asynchronously.
+Please check the `rootView` of the application's `manifest.json` file for an `async=true` parameter.
+This allows the root view to be loaded asynchronously.

-To configure the targets for asynchronous loading, please also check the [Routing Configuration](Routing_Configuration_9023130.md) for the `async=true` setting.
+To configure the targets for asynchronous loading, please also check the [Routing Configuration](Routing_Configuration_9023130.md) for the `async=true` parameter.

 ``` json
 "sap.ui5": {